 Legal framework for liability

 All air carriage within Danish airspace is governed by the liability provisions in the Aviation Act (see the Aviation Act, Section 1).
 The Aviation Act incorporates the liability regime introduced by the Warsaw Convention of 1929 and passed on by the Montreal Convention of 1999.
-The Aviation Act is supplemented by a number of Ministerial Orders and Provisions for Civil Aviation (BLs) issued by the Transport Authority, which contains detailed and technical requirements for air carriers.
+The Aviation Act is supplemented by a number of ministerial orders and provisions for civil aviation (BLs) issued by the Transport Authority, which contain detailed and technical requirements for air carriers.

 The Aviation Act, Chapter 9, governs the carrier's liability for damage to passengers and transported goods, while Chapter 10 governs liability for personal injury or damage to goods caused outside the aircraft (see Section VII).